randomairborne/speederboard/docs/cdn.md

 ## development info

-speederboard's `dev` feature flag (enabled by default) **when run from the root directory of speederboard** will automagically start a CDN service task which reads from `assets`.
-The un-ignored files can be edited freely, such as the style.css file.
-TODO: add more guidelines on style.css
+speederboard's `dev` feature flag (enabled by default) **when run from the root directory of speederboard** will automagically start a CDN service task which reads from and writes to `/tmp/speederboard-assets/`.

 ## prod info